WHY FLY TO SAN JUAN ISLAND TO SEE WHALES?

 WHAT SHOULD WE BRING?

 While the San Juan Islands have some of the best weather around in the Summer, we are still in the Pacific Northwest and you can always plan on it being about 10-15 degrees cooler out on the water.
 So, layered clothing is the key and remember you will be on a boat, so sensible shoes are best.
 Also, don’t forget to bring a camera (300 mm lens or bigger recommended for shooting wildlife), binoculars (we also have loaners available), sunglasses, and sunscreen.
 Most importantly though, bring a fun attitude!
 This will make your whale watching trip all the more enjoyable.

 WILL I GET SEASICK?

 It is very rare for people to get seasick on our boats.
-Both boats are very stable and the Salish Sea, where we operate, is relatively protected and is not subject to the large ocean swells one experiences out on the coast.
+Our boat is very stable, and the Salish Sea, where we operate is relatively protected and is not subject to the large ocean swells one experiences out on the coast.
 However, some people are very susceptible to motion sickness.
 If you are one of those people you may want to take a non-drowsy (unless you want to pay for a nice long nap on the boat) motion sickness medication.
 We also have Sea Bands on board for guest use.
 Just ask the naturalist when you board.

 DO YOU HAVE ANY PLACE TO STORE PERSONAL ITEMS?